Learning French in Québec: Francization, School Language, and Settling in for Moms

 ⚖️ 5.
 English Services & Your Rights

-- Service Canada lets you choose English or French for all federal communications.
+- Federal Services: Service Canada lets you choose English or French for all federal communications—this right is not impacted by the 6-month provincial limit.

-- Under the Charter, free interpreters are available in courts, healthcare, or administrative meetings—your right, always
+- Interpreters: Under the Charter, free interpreters are available in courts, healthcare, or administrative meetings—your right, always.

 📊 Quick Summary Table